“The sooner you save, the faster your money can grow…”

 - The policies offer protection from financial loss, including the loss of income of a grieving parent.

-The arguments against insuring children commonly presented in popular financial media are typically either based in ignorance or describing whole life policies that are NOT properly set up or funded with maximum paid-up additions.
+The arguments against getting life insurance for a child commonly presented in popular financial media are typically flawed.
+They are either based in ignorance or describing whole life policies NOT properly set up or funded with maximum paid-up additions.
 However, there ARE rules, restrictions, and procedures that you should be aware of if you are considering getting life insurance for a child or grandchild.

 Before You Buy Life Insurance for a Child – 5 Things to Know